 How Can You Boost Your Design Using Contrast

 There are many types of contrast, such as shape, size, color, and texture.
-In this post, we’ll focus just on color contrast.
+In this post, we will focus just on color.

 By nature, we tend to group similar objects together and differentiate between those that are dissimilar.
 Our eyes are immediately drawn first to the object that stands out the most.

-Especially contrast is important in web design, because people don’t read, they scan.
+Contrast is especially important in web design, because people don not read, they scan.
 They will notice highlighted text, shapes and objects – and it is your job to design these objects in a way you want readers to see.

-Let’s check if heatmap proves the theory.
+Let’s check if the following heatmap proves the theory.
 Main header title “The grid” gets 37% attention.
-CTA button hasn’t enough contrast and it is relatively small size.
+CTA button has not enough contrast and it is relatively small size.
 Heatmap shows the results – only 1% reach.

-We tried to use “contrast and size” – principle of design: increased call to action button contrast by changing color and made CTA button bigger.
-Results – CTA button visability increased by 5%.
+We used color and size design principles to improve visual hierarchy.
+To achieve that, we increased call to action button contrast by changing color and made the CTA button bigger.
+Results – CTA button visibility increased by 5%.
 Main header “The grid” and the logo – the same results: 37% and 1%.